 Dischargers shall adhere to all requirements in the mitigation monitoring and reporting program (MMRP) which is incorporated herein by reference.

 Dischargers must conform to any engineering plans, specifications, and technical reports submitted with an NOI and any plans approved by the Water Board.
+Dischargers shall notify the Water Board of any project changes or modifications to submitted plans as required by General Order Section IV.T.

+Minimize disturbance of soil, vegetation, and wildlife habitat.

 Standard Conditions

-This General Order is subject to modification or revocation upon administrative or judicial review, including review and amendment pursuant to Water Code section 13330, and California Code of Regulations, title 23, chapter 28, Article 6 commencing with section 3867.
+The issuance of this General Order is subject to modification or revocation upon judicial review.

 This General Order is not intended and shall not be construed to apply to any activity involving a hydroelectric facility requiring a Federal Energy Regulatory Commission (FERC) license or an amendment to a FERC license, unless pertinent certification application was filed pursuant to subsection 2855(b) of chapter 28, title 23 of the California Code of Regulations, and that application specifically identified that a FERC license or amendment to a FERC license for a hydroelectric facility was being sought.

-This General Order is conditioned upon total payment of any fee required under title 23 of the California Code of Regulations.
+This General Order is conditioned upon total payment of any fee required under Water Code section 13260 and title 23 of the California Code of Regulations.
 See Section V for calculation of fees.

-Administrative
+Administrative Conditions

-Signatory requirements for all document submittals required by this General Order are presented in Attachment E.
+Signatory requirements for all document submittals required by this General Order are presented in Attachment F.

-Site Access: Dischargers shall grant Water Board staff, or an authorized representative (including an authorized contractor acting as a Water Board representative), upon presentation of credentials and other documents as may be required by law, permission to:
+Site Access: Dischargers shall grant Water Board staff, upon presentation of credentials and other documents as may be required by law, permission to:

 Enter upon the project or compensatory mitigation site(s) premises where a regulated facility or activity is located or conducted, or where records are kept.

-Have access to and copy any records that are kept and are relevant to the project or the requirements of this General Order.
+Have access to and copy any records that are kept and related to the requirements of this General Order.

 Inspect any facilities, equipment (including monitoring and control equipment), practices, or operations regulated under this General Order.